e-dant/watcher/README.md

 # Watcher

 This project is trivially easy to use, include, and run.
 (I hope.)
-This is a single-header, use-it-anywhere, pass-it-anything kind of library.
+This is a header-only, use-it-anywhere, pass-it-anything, highly efficient, easy to use kind of library.

 *Watcher* is often extremely efficient.
 In most cases, even when scanning millions of files and directories,